OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4913.md

 # Event ID 4913: Central Access Policy on the object was changed.

 ## Description
-Event ID 4913: Central Access Policy on the object was changed.
+This event generates when a Central Access Policy on a file system object is changed.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|